 An effective sales process is:

-So lead scoring should be baked right into your process at every level to help you improve your sales performance measurement.
+Lead scoring should be baked into your process at every level to help you improve your sales performance measurement.

 You might have heard about BANT (Budget, Authority, Need, and Timeframe), the traditional gold standard of B2B sales qualification.

 Many qualification frameworks like BANT exist, all with a slightly different approach.
 Acronyms like GPCT CHAMP, ANUM or even NUTCASE (indeed!) which stands for Need, Uniqueness, Timing, Cash, Authority, Solutions and Enemies, exist to help you separate qualified from unqualified leads.

 Whichever you choose, the starting point is the same: make sure you ask the right lead qualification questions to understand the probability of converting your lead into a customer at any given point in the sales management cycle.